Open Chest Maze Procedure

 - Antiarrhythmics are given to make your heart beat at a regular rate and rhythm.

-- Diuretics decrease edema (excess fluid) that collects in a part of your body, such as your legs.
-Diuretics can also remove excess fluid from around your heart or lungs and decrease your blood pressure.
+- Diuretics help get rid of extra fluid that collects in a part of your body, such as your legs.
+Diuretics can also remove fluid from around your heart or lungs and lower your blood pressure.
 You may urinate more often when you take this medicine.

 - Pain medicine may be given.
-Tell caregivers right away if you start feeling discomfort, pressure, burning, or tightness in your chest.
-Tell caregivers right away if you start sweating, have trouble breathing, or feel discomfort in your arm, back, neck, or jaw.
+Tell healthcare providers right away if you start feeling discomfort, pressure, burning, or tightness in your chest.
+Tell healthcare providers right away if you start sweating, have trouble breathing, or feel discomfort in your arm, back, neck, or jaw.
 Any of these may be a sign that your heart is not getting enough oxygen, and may need medicine to help.

-You may bleed more than expected and need additional surgery.
+You may bleed more than expected and need more surgery.
 Your body may hold onto too much fluid, or your kidneys may fail.
-You may have swelling of the heart or other tissues.
+You may have swelling of your heart or other tissues.
 Your heart may not work as it should after surgery.
 You may need a permanent pacemaker.
 You may continue to have atrial fibrillation for several months after your surgery.
-You may get a blood clot in your leg or arm.
-This may become life-threatening.
-Without this surgery, your symptoms may get worse.
-You may have a heart attack or stroke, which can be life-threatening.
+You may develop a life-threatening blood clot.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.